 - Taught by a faculty of eminent musicians with international careers

 The program provides a well-rounded education in which you not only acquire professional and artistic skills, but also develop character, intellectual breadth, social skills and self-confidence.
 You’ll acquire the credentials needed to build a career in fields of music composition, performance, and music education.
-You can start your career from the College Auditorium, as you will actively participate in music concerts and events.
-We will help you to promote your art here at the College and beyond, and create your future audience.
+You can start your career from the College Auditorium and the concert halls of the Philippos Nakas Conservatory, as you will actively participate in music concerts and events.
+We will help you to promote your art here at the College and the Philippos Nakas Conservatory, and create your future audience.
 You’ll also be prepared to continue your studies at the graduate level.

 The program can also be complemented by coursework in the teaching of music, which will prepare you for a career as a music educator.

 Graduates of Hellenic American University who earned the entirety of their degree at Hellenic American College have applied for and received recognition of professional equivalence of their degree by the Greek Ministry of Education and Religious Affairs.

 You will need to complete a total of 121 credits: 40 credits in general education, 42 credits in the major core courses, 27-30 credit hours in the major, and 9-12 credits in music electives.
 Full-time students may complete the program in 8 semesters, while part-time students will need between 5 to 8 years to complete their degree, depending on the number of courses taken each semester.
 An academic year includes two semesters, each semester running for 15 weeks.
 Consult the Hellenic American University website for a detailed list and description of courses in the degree program.

 Students in the Bachelor of Music program can also select courses to earn a minor in one of several fields.

 BM Recommended Minors

 - Minor in Music History